Azure-Samples/cloud-services-dotnet-internal-load-balancer/README.md

   </WebRole>
 ```

-This cloud service has 2 endpoints, once we binding endpoint2 with ILB, endpoint2 will no longer accessible by cloudservice.cloudapp.net:endpoint2.
-This endpoint2 only can be accessible by ILB’s IP + port.
+This cloud service has 2 endpoints.
+Once we have binded the endpoint2 with ILB, it will no longer be accessible by cloudservice.cloudapp.net:endpoint2.
+This endpoint2 can then be accessed only by ILB’s IP + port.
-If we don’t want cloud service be accessible from outside the VNet, just remove the endpoint1.
+If we don’t want cloud service to be accessible from outside the VNet, just remove the endpoint1.

 *__3. Configure Service Configuration File__*